vega/altair/README.md

 * Auto-generate Altair Python code from a Vega-Lite JSON spec.
 * Display visualizations in the live Jupyter Notebook, on GitHub and [nbviewer](http://nbviewer.jupyter.org/).
-* Export visualizations to PNG images, stand-alone HTML pages and the online [Vega-Lite Editor](https://vega.github.io/vega-editor/?mode=vega-lite).
+* Export visualizations to PNG images, stand-alone HTML pages and the [Online Vega-Lite Editor](https://vega.github.io/vega-editor/?mode=vega-lite).
 * Serialize visualizations as JSON files.
-* Explore Altair with 40 example datasets.
+* Explore Altair with 40 example datasets and over 70 examples.

 ## Installation